 Learning a Language as an Adult

-In the same way that we cannot approach all languages in the same way, we also cannot approach all language learners in the same way.
+Just as we cannot approach all languages in the same way, we also cannot approach all language learners in the same way.
 Each individual has a certain natural propensity or aptitude for learning a foreign language.
 Aptitude is a measurement of one’s natural cognitive ability to learn the language.
 It is not a measure of intelligence, so much as it is an evaluation of how one processes a second language along with other factors that may affect language learning.

-Focus on Language Learning
+Focus on Effective Language Learning

 It is very difficult to concentrate on language learning when overseas.
 First of all, the missionary has to contend with the pressing needs of living there.
-Shopping and getting around town require more than three times the amount of time than they do in the states.
+Shopping and getting around town often require more than three times the amount of time than they do in the states.
 Just living there is a full-time job.
 So much so, that language learning often takes a back seat.
 And the stress produced by an inability to communicate can make the adaptation process much more difficult.